colorlessred/learnscales/README.md

 - can change the fretboard position
 - can select what roots should be used
 - shows the scale and current root
-- displays the name next root
+- displays the name of next root
 - variable speed
-- various scales available
+- various scales (Major, Altered, ...) available